-- The Public Governance, Performance and Accountability Act 2013 (PGPA Act) replaced both the CAC Act and the Financial Management and Accountability Act 1997.
-The Act introduced a number of new performance-related tasks.
-Other changes included: - The FRDC became a 'corporate Commonwealth entity' (CCE). - As a CCE, the FRDC board became the 'accountable authority'. - FRDC employees became 'officials'. - The FRDC and DAWR signed a Funding Agreement (foreshadowed at 2013-14 New roles for the FRDC) that sets out the expectation for FRDC performance, transparency and accountability to stakeholders, the government and the community.
+- The FRDC became a 'corporate Commonwealth entity' (CCE). - As a CCE, the FRDC board became the 'accountable authority'. - FRDC employees became 'officials'. - The FRDC and DAWR signed a Funding Agreement (foreshadowed at 2013-14 New roles for the FRDC) that sets out the expectation for FRDC performance, transparency and accountability to stakeholders, the government and the community.
 It defines and governs key aspects of the relationship between the FRDC and the Department.
 The Agreement is part of a more consistent framework supporting the government's relationship with all rural RDCs, both statutory and industry owned.
 The Agreement incorporates, directions previously outlined in a letter from former Minister for Resources, the Hon.
 David Beddall which required the FRDC to spend funds raised from a particular fishery on projects relevant to that fishery sector or state/territory and to consult through the relevant industry sectors in that state or territory.
 The completion of the first year of this Agreement was reported to the Department and covered in the FRDC's 2015-16 Annual Report.
-A copy of the funding agreement is available at http://frdc.com.au/about_frdc/corporate-documents/Pages/default.aspx. - The Parliamentary Secretary to the Minister for Agriculture, Senator Richard Colbeck, hosted the first Fisheries Ministers meeting in over a decade.
+A copy of the funding agreement is available at http://frdc.com.au/about\frdc/corporate-documents/Pages/default.aspx. - The Parliamentary Secretary to the Minister for Agriculture, Senator Richard Colbeck, hosted the first Fisheries Ministers meeting in over a decade.
 Ministers and senior officials from Australian, state and Northern Territory governments including the FRDC met to discuss a collaborative approach to the management of wild- catch commercial, recreational and Indigenous customary fisheries and aquaculture.
 The meeting provided an opportunity to strengthen relationships, and to ensure effective and coordinated management of Australia's fish stocks.
 There was a focus on the streamlining of regulations, with the goal of reducing the fishing industry's compliance costs. - The Minister for Agriculture announced the results of the first round of the "Rural R&D for Profit" grants programme.
 The FRDC and its industry partners were successful in obtaining \$3 million from the programme towards the \$6 million project: Growing a profitable, innovative, collaborative Australian Yellowtail Kingfish aquaculture industry: bringing 'white' fish to the market.
-This was a collaboration between FRDC, Clean Seas, SARDI,

-Indian Ocean Fresh, Challenger TAFE, NSW Fisheries and its commercial partner, Huon Aquaculture.
+This was a collaboration between FRDC, Clean Seas, SARDI, Indian Ocean Fresh, Challenger TAFE, NSW Fisheries and its commercial partner, Huon Aquaculture.
 A steering committee was formed involving all the partners to coordinate the research programme which is centred on nutrition and feeds with the primary aim of reducing the feed conversion ratio and subsequently cost of production.